khilscher/ISAT2019/index.md

 # Welcome to CDS ISA Training (June 2019)
 [https://aka.ms/isat2019](https://aka.ms/isat2019)

-Our hands-on technical training will consist of three options.
+Our hands-on technical training will consist of three session options.
 Pick one.

 1. A **Level 200** [IoT Edge hands-on lab](https://github.com/rangv/azureiotedgelab) written by Ranga V.
- This step-by-step hands-on lab is aimed at those of you who want to familiarize yourselves with:
+ This step-by-step hands-on lab session is aimed at those of you who want to familiarize yourselves with:
     * Module 1 - Learn About IoT Edge Pattern
     * Module 2 - Create IoT HuB using VSCode
     * Module 3 - Deploy Azure IoT Edge Enabled Linux VM